 Top Home Design Trends for 2022

-Whether you’re looking to buy a new home, thinking about renovating your current one, or you’re just interested in what’s new in home designs, here are some of the biggest trends you will see dominating in 2022.
+Whether you’re looking to buy a new home, thinking about renovating your current one, or you’re just interested in what’s new, here are some of the biggest design trends you will see dominating in 2022.

 Beamed and/or stained ceilings.
 Different detailing overhead creates a wow factor for both low and high ceilings alike, while stains and tonal materials provide a more cohesive room palette.
 This trend is especially popular in kitchens.